Preparation#

 As you can see, we may use loops to collect something, like summing numbers or concatenating strings.
 For this, we need to initialize a variable before the loop, and then repeatedly update it inside the loop.

-Prep 4.6: Basic while-loop#
+Prep 4.6: Basic While-loop#

 For each of the code blocks below, try to predict what will be printed.
 Then run the code to see if you were right.